NinaMercedes/malaria_QC/README.md

 We are often interested in other QC metrics such as % of genome with coverage> 5.
 This can be calculated using the 'parse_coverage.R' script or 'get_region_cov.R' for specific regions.

+Credit to Sophie Moss, Holly Acford Palmer, Matthew Higgins and Emilia Manko for code development.